Do you want to compare SurveyMonkey vs SurveyGizmo (Alchemer) vs WPForms?

 If you want to add more users, you need to contact sales.
 There’s no price for this on the website.

-There is a 7-day trial that lets you use most features.
+Old SurveyGizmo offers are no longer live, but Alchemer has a 7-day trial that lets you use most features.
 You can’t test out the integrations on the trial, but on the plus side, you don’t need a credit card to give it a try.

 For teams, SurveyMonkey is the most expensive tool on our list.
 These plans are for the personal license, which is designed for 1 user seat.